tomjoht/learnapidoc/_docs/getting_job_in_api_documentation/jobapis_learning_code.md

 Neiman says tech writers often need to look over a developer's shoulder, watching the developer code, or listen to an engineer's brief 15-minute explanation, and then return to their desks to create the documentation.
 You might need to take the code examples in Java and produce equivalent samples in another language, such as C++, all on your own.
 In Neiman's view, API technical writers need more technical depth to excel in this role.

-[Andrew Davis](http://www.synergistech.com/) (a recruiter for API tech writers in the Bay area) and James recently gave a presentation titled [Finding the right API Technical Writer](https://youtu.be/lmNHBg20ql0?t=1314) at an API conference in London last October.
-Their presentation format includes a Q&A between Andrew and James.
+Neiman and [Andrew Davis](http://www.synergistech.com/) (a recruiter for API tech writers in the Bay area) recently gave a presentation titled [Finding the right API Technical Writer](https://youtu.be/lmNHBg20ql0?t=1314) at an API conference in London.
+Their presentation format includes a Q&A exchange between the two.
 Scrub to around the 22-minute mark for the relevant part:

 {% if site.format == "web" %}
 <iframe width="560" height="315" src="https://www.youtube.com/embed/lmNHBg20ql0?t=1314" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
 {% endif %}

-Here's a transcript of two questions in their exchange:
+Here's a transcript of two questions in their exchange (cleaned up a bit for readability):

-> **Andrew**: What is essential to your relationships with each new client?
+> **Andrew**: What is essential to your relationship with each new client?
 >
-> **James**: Being part of the product team, that communication within the team so that I know what is changing (and I expect things to change very rapidly, especially in a disordered environment where people are trying to stand up a product).
+> **James**: Being part of the product team, what's essential is communication within the team.
+Communication is essential to keep up with what is changing (and I expect things to change very rapidly, especially in a disordered environment where people are trying to stand up a product).
 I also need to earn and retain trust.
 >
 > Why should I say that?
-I'm going to be sitting with an engineering team.
-I'm going to need them to let me into their source code and let me modify their source code comments.
-I'm going to need to be able to pick an engineer's brain for fifteen minutes and fifteen minutes only &mdash; and get meaningful information out of that interview so that I can go and produce the documentation they need and get it right the first time.
+If I'm going to be sitting with an engineering team, I'll need them to let me into their source code so I can modify their source code comments.
+I'll need to be able to pick an engineer's brain for fifteen minutes and fifteen minutes only &mdash; and get meaningful information out of that interview so that I can go and produce the documentation they need and get it right *the first time*.
 If I don't get it right the first time, I've wasted the engineer's time and I've wasted the company's money.
 >
-> **Andrew**: Can a tech writer without a development background write great API doc?
+> **Andrew**: Can a tech writer without a development background write great API documentation?
 >
 > **James**: Absolutely not.
 There is no way that a busy engineering team has time to train a person without a computer science degree.
 That's just the reality of it.
 Engineers at best can speak to you in some version of English, which may or may not be their native language.
 They don't have a lot of time, and they expect you to finish their thoughts for them.
-That means that you need to be able to sit next to them and look at how they're coding.
-And be able to replicate that and extend it and even create examples.
+That means that you need to be able to sit next to them and look at how they're coding, and then be able to replicate that and extend it and even create examples.
 >
 > They may say, "Here's an example.
 You can extend it, add on these other APIs, work out this use case for us.
 We haven't had time to finish this."
 They can say, "Well, let me show you how this works in Objective C; we also support this on Java.
 Can you create something similar on Java?"
 >
-> If you don't have that kind of development background, it's unrealistic that you could expect to train, for example, somebody with a masters degree in English and very intelligent person but otherwise not technical, to do such a thing.
+> If you don't have that kind of development background, it's unrealistic that you could expect to train, for example, somebody with a masters degree in English (and who is a very intelligent person but otherwise not technical) to do such a thing.

 Keep in mind that Davis and Neiman are trying to persuade more European countries to hire API tech writers through Synergistech (Andrew's company), so they're presenting the need for engineering-savvy tech writers.
 They argue for a higher level of coding proficiency than Wood or Rhea.

 The level of coding knowledge required no doubt depends on the position, environment, and expectations at your company.
 Perhaps if the tech writer doesn't have more of an engineering background, engineers will simply send the tech writer code snippets to paste into the docs.
 But without the technical acumen to fully understand, test, and integrate the code in meaningful ways, the tech writer will be at the mercy of engineers and their terse explanations or cryptic inline comments.
 The tech writer's role will be reduced to being an editor/publisher instead of a writer.

+In my experience, Neiman's explanation about developers instructing tech writers to go create similar code in other languages (based on a 15-minute over-the-shoulder conversation at the engineer's desk) goes too far.
+Although I've created simple JavaScript code samples (based on a pattern the engineer's showed me), I've never been asked to create code samples across other languages.
+I could auto-generate code snippets for web API requests (using Postman), but to develop code across myriad other languages tends to be more of the programmer's responsibility, not the tech writer's.
+Then again, maybe Neiman's role as a consultant and his background in engineering allows him to perform tasks that I cannot (and because I cannot, I have not been asked to).

 {% include random_ad.html %}

 Neiman goes on to say that in one company, he tested out the code from engineers and found that much of it relied on programs, utilities, or other configurations already set up on the developers' computers.
 As such, the engineers were blind to the initial setup requirements that users would need to properly run the code.
 Neiman says this is one danger of simply copying and pasting the code from engineers into documentation.
 While it may work on the developer's machine, it will often fail for users.

+This comment from Neiman does ring more true to me.
+As I argued for extensively in [Testing your API documentation](testingdocs.html), you have to be able to test the requests and test the SDKs in order to write and evaluate the documentation.
+It is usually true that programmers (who set up their machines months ago) have long forgotten (or can't even identify) all the frameworks, configurations, and other utilities they installed to get something working.
 The more technical you are, the more powerful of a role you can play in shaping the information.

 Neiman is a former engineer and says that during his career, he has probably worked with 20-25 different programming languages.
 Being able to learn a new language quickly and get up to speed is a key characteristic of his tech comm consulting success, he says.

+But in this celebration of technical knowledge, companies make a mistake and assume that these programmers-turned-technical writers can easily handle writing tasks, because c'mon, everyone can write, right?
+However, without a stronger writing background, these programmers who are now writing might be a lot less proficient in areas where it really matters.

+For example, recently I was working with an engineering team on a new voice feature for our product.
+The engineering team was partly based in India and other places, and they frequently met (during India business hours) to shape a document about the new voice feature.
+This document (and the feature) were in constant flux, so the team kept iterating on the content over the course of about two weeks after meetings with stakeholders, solutions architects, and other reviewers.
+After each review, the team sent me the document to edit and publish in the review process.

+I wasn't directly embedded with the team, nor was I a dedicated resource for the team.
+In this role, I simply acted as editor and publisher.
+But I had to turn around the gibberish they wrote at a rapid rate, usually in 1-2 hours.
+As this project was one of many I was juggling, I had to quickly restructure and rewrite the content (sometimes touching every sentence) to make it read like a native speaker had written it rather than engineers in India.
+During this same time, I was working on rewriting our team website and other writing projects.

+I have a tech writing colleague who is a former engineer, and I often wonder if he has the same writing skills to edit this content with the same speed and efficiency that I do.
+Of course, I shouldn't make judgments, but I'm pretty good at both writing and editing.
+After all, look at the output on my blog.
+In just a couple of hours during the evening, I can write a post that is worth reading in the morning.
+Can engineers who lack writing backgrounds do this?
+If tech writers are increasingly playing publishing/editing roles instead of developing content directly (because the content is so highly technical, only specialists can create it), then shouldn't companies prioritize writing abilities over (waning) technical abilities?

+Further, companies who assume that "everyone can write" fail to distinguish the different levels of writing.
+It's one thing to write coherent sentences in a paragraph or even single topic, but can the *writer* read over 20 pages in a documentation system and ensure consistency across all the topics?
+Can the writer weave together workflows and journeys across these larger systems?
+Can they distill information from a long, complicated process into an intelligible quick reference guide?
+Writing skills fall along a spectrum, and while most professionals appear somewhere on the spectrum, their skills might not be enough to excel in ways that provide deeper value for documentation.

+Overall, technical writers (even former engineers) are playing generalist roles in increasing ways.
+Even engineers specialize &mdash; it's not as if all engineers understand all code.
+For example, backend database engineers and front-end development engineers probably understand each other as much as Spanish speakers understand Portuguese.

 ## Wide, not deep understanding of programming

 Let's settle the question about the best candidate to hire by finding some middle ground between the two extremes.
 Clearly tech writers need to understand code, but they probably don't need to be former engineers.

-Why?
 Although you might have client implementations in a variety of programming languages at your company, the implementations will be brief.
 The core documentation needed will most likely be for the REST API, and you will have a variety of reference implementations or demo apps in these other languages.

 You don't need to have deep technical knowledge of each of the platforms to document them.
 You're probably just scratching the surface with each of them.
 As such, your knowledge of programming languages has to be more wide than deep.
 It will probably be helpful to have a grounding in fundamental programming concepts, and a familiarity across a smattering of languages instead of in-depth technical knowledge of just one language.